Social Work (SWRK)

 SWRK 7990 Independent Study

-Independent studies provide a flexile opportunity for standing faculty and students to work together in pursuing a topic of special interest that is not sufficiently covered by other courses in the curriculum.
+Independent studies provide a flexible opportunity for standing faculty and students to work together in pursuing a topic of special interest that is not sufficiently covered by other courses in the curriculum.
 The content of independent studies is highly specialized and, as such, requires a plan of study developed jointly by the student(s) and the supervising standing faculty member.
 Part-time faculty members are not eligible to offer independent studies.

 1 Course Unit